Outsourced Content Writing vs. In-House Content Writing – A True Cost Comparison

 Content writers typically fall under category three, which accounts for roughly 25 percent of the sample.
 Therefore, our breakdown is based on a conservative average hiring expense of $4,000.

-The following annual salary figures are drawn from seven different employment websites across multiple writing job positions:
+The following annual salary figures for content writers are drawn from seven different employment websites across multiple writing job positions:

-While this average leans conservative, keep in mind that salaries vary widely by city and region.
+While this average leans conservative, keep in mind that content writer salaries vary widely by city and region.
 For an even more accurate estimate, choose a city from the chart below.
-Simply divide the variance number by 100 and multiply the result by the salary ranges above.
+Simply divide the variance number by 100 and multiply the result by the writer salary ranges above.

 According to the Bureau of Labor Statistics (BLS), benefits account for 30.2 percent of employee compensation costs within the private sector.
 The breakdown includes paid leave, supplemental pay, health insurance, retirement and legally-required benefits.
-Using this percentage, here are the annual benefits costs of hiring one writer:
+Using this percentage, here are the annual benefits costs of hiring a content writer: